yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

-Start interactive node as below and choose your project name on prompt:
+Start interactive node as below and choose your project name on command prompt:

 ```bash
 sinteractive -c 2 -m 4G -d 250

 ```
-Build a singularity image (Apptainer) from  a docker registry (e.g., DockerHub) as below:
+Build an apptainer image (singularity) from  a docker registry (e.g., in this case, [DockerHub](https://hub.docker.com/)) as below:

 ```bash
 # Navigate to the scratch area of your project before pulling an image from dockerhub